-The researchers at the U-Smart lab merge interdisciplinary concepts and methods from mathematical optimization, control theory, economics, and reliability theory for resilient and sustainable planning and operation of interdependent critical infrastructure, with emphasis on designing next generation of resilient and sustainable power and energy systems, transportation electrification, and water and energy nexus.
+The researchers at the U-Smart lab merge interdisciplinary concepts and methods from mathematical optimization, control theory, economics, and reliability theory for economic, resilient and sustainable operation of power and energy systems, integration of distributed and renewable energy resources, transportation electrification, and water and energy nexus.

 Funded Research Projects